iamporus/SolidPrinciples/solid/src/main/java/com/prush/a_single_responsibility/README.md

  ### Walkthrough of the Example

  - Scenario: Signing Up a new user to a Mobile/Web app.
+ - Actions:
- - Action: Head over to the **_bad_** package inside a_single_responsibility package.
+   - Head over to the **_bad_** package inside a_single_responsibility package.
    - Understand the problematic approach - BadUserSignUp class.
    - Read all the comments added.
+   - Head over to the **_good_** package inside a_single_responsibility package.
    - Find a solution which follows Single Responsibility Principle - GoodUserSignUp class.